nbogie/cyf-react-challenges/challenge-dice-roller/README.md

 - It should have a single component called `DieRoller` or similar.
 (A "die" is the english singular term for dice).

-- It should have a re-roll functionality to generate a new result.
+- It should have a "roll" button to generate a new result.

 - The generated total of the two dice should be displayed each time.